YU000jp/YU000jp/README.md

 ## 💼Archived

 ### 🔒 Discontinued plugins
 > These plugins have been removed from the marketplace.
 No development or maintenance.
+For Logseq v.0.10.*

 | Plugin Name | Category | Download | Stars |
 |-------------|----------|----------|-------|